Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Test of the scaling on new gas and liquid velocity data collected in a bubble column

-The scaling resulting from an inertia-buoyancy equilibrium proposed above also includes an increase of velocities with the square root of the bubble column diameter.
-As the experiments presented in this section concern but a single bubble column diameter, the dependency with the column diameter cannot be tested.
-New experimental data gathered in bubble columns of variable diameters are needed to test the validity of the proposed scale.
-In that perspective, available experiments from the literature and relative to bubble columns of variable diameter will be analyzed in the next section.
-Yet, we already have accumulated strong experimental evidence of the relevance of the square root of the bubble column diameter as a scaling factor for the mean liquid velocity (\cite{raimundo2019hydrodynamics}).
+Nevertheless, we already have accumulated strong experimental evidence of the relevance of the square root of the bubble column diameter as a scaling factor for the mean liquid velocity (\cite{raimundo2019hydrodynamics}).
 Indeed, the neat upward liquid flow rate $Q_{Lup}$ in the column, where $Q_{Lup}$ is obtained by integrating the liquid flux $(1-\varepsilon) V_L$ over the core region (i.e. from the axis up to $0.7-0.71 R$), happens not to depend on $V_{sg}$ in the heterogeneous regime.
 In the present experiments, we also found that $Q_{Lup}$ is independent on $V_{sg}$ in the heterogeneous regime.
 That conclusion was confirmed from data collected at three heights above injection, namely $H/D=2.625$, $H/D=3.625$ and $H/D=4.875$.
 The result is $Q_{Lup}=0.0122$ m$3$/s, with variations between $+0.001$ m$^3$/s and $0.0007$ m$^3$/s depending on the set of data considered to evaluate the mean.

 Moreover, we have previously shown (\cite{raimundo2019hydrodynamics}) that $Q_{Lup}$ is proportional to $D^2 (gD)^{1/2}$ over a significant range of column diameters (from $D=0.15$m to 3m) and of gas superficial velocities (from $V_{sg}=9$ to 25cm/s).
 As shown Fig. \ref{fig7}a, the present experiments confirm that finding in a $D=0.4$m column, for $V_{sg}$ between 6.5cm/s and 22.7cm/s and for $2.625 \leq H/D \leq 4.875$.
 The dependency of $Q_{Lup}$ with $D$ is further illustrated in Fig. \ref{fig7}b where we have reported the present data, the data collected by \cite{raimundo2019hydrodynamics}, as well as one data produced by \cite{guan2015hydrodynamics} in the following flow condition: $V_{sg}=47$cm/s in a $D=0.8$m column and for $2.75 \leq H/D \leq 4.625$.
 All these data fall onto the same curve.
 Overall, the observed liquid flow rate - column diameter relationship writes: